smartface/sf-plugin-instabug/README.md

 ```

 ## How to use
-- You can initialize the SDK by calling the .build(token,invocationEvent)
+- You can initialize the SDK by calling the .build(token,invocationEvent) in app.js file.
 ```javascript
 const InstaBug = require("sf-plugin-instabug");
 InstaBug.build("TOKEN",InstaBug.InvocationEvent.SHAKE);